St Thomas the Martyr's Church, Oxford: Present day

+The parish of St Thomas the Martyr had passed Resolutions A and B under the Priests (Ordination of Women) Measure 1993, to reject the ordination of women as priests.
+It also petitioned for and received alternative episcopal oversight from the Bishop of Ebbsfleet, then the provincial episcopal visitor for traditionalist Anglo-Catholics.

 In September 2015 the parish was united with the neighbouring parish of St Barnabas, Oxford, to form the new parish of St Barnabas and St Paul, with St Thomas the Martyr, Oxford.
 St Barnabas is the parish church and St Thomas is the chapel of ease.
 The first vicar of the new parish was Fr Jonathan Beswick.
 In 2019, he was succeeded by Fr Christopher Woods.

+In November 2022, the parish began a consultation as to whether or not to rescind this arrangement, and in January 2023 the PCC voted by a majority to welcome the ministry of women priests and bishops.